 “Milltrust has been an early pioneer in impact and sustainable investing, with a key focus on the UN Sustainable Development Goals.
 Milltrust seeks to maximise its contribution to these goals by identifying and investing in highly impactful companies to ensure we leave a better planet for future generations,” Hopkins said.
 He said that his business was instrumental in drafting the Animal Welfare section of the OECD Farmland Investment Guidelines and has been an active participant in the International Sustainability Unit (ISU), formally an initiative of HRH Prince of Wales.

 The organisation runs a number of funds: Climate Impact Asia Fund, Global Emerging Markets Fund, and British Innovation Fund.
 For example, the climate fund is a long-only direct public equity impact investment strategy investing in Asia-listed companies which enable the adaptation to, or mitigation of, climate change, and the transition to the low carbon economy.
 Milltrust said this strategy has produced annualised returns of more than 24 per cent since its inception in January 2020.
-The fund also donates up to 40 per cent of its fees to WWF’s conservation programmes in Asia.

 In the case of the Global Emerging Markets Fund, it is a public equity portfolio of high conviction ESG investments hand-picked by country-specialist investment teams.
 That strategy has chalked up annualised gains of more than 10 per cent since its inception in July 2012, beating the MSCI Emerging Markets Index.
 As for the British Innovation Fund, backed by UK local authority pension funds, it targets an internal rate of return of 20 per cent.
 Examples of investments include Vaccitech, a platform licenced from Oxford University’s Jenner Institute for vaccine research.
 The company was valued at $68 million at the time of Milltrust’s first investment and its valuation grew by 8.6 times at peak shortly after listing on NASDAQ in April 2021, Milltrust said.